scottzach1/Project-Beans/project_requirement/project-requirement.md

 - Recovery wadding used must be fire-resistant or fire-proof.
 - The rocket must not contain any payload that is intentionally flammable or to cause harm.

+In addition to these regulations, the client has specifically stated the following hardware design constraint:
+- The airframe's diameter must not exceed 29mm (preferably, the airframe is less than 29mm for usability and cost-efficiency purposes)

 _**TODO:**_ Identify any hardware design constraints imposed by the equipment and electronics we have agreed to use for our rocket.
 Place them in h5 subheadings here.

 #### 3.6.2 Software Design Constraints